cplusplusgoddess/ROGOWICZ-AMBER/README.md

 # NeoMatrix
-Matrix Template for Multiplication and Transpose with optional multi-thread processing as a solution to the following challege:
+Matrix Template for Multiplication and Transpose with optional multi-thread processing as a solution to the following challenge:

 Code Sample - Matrix Multiplication and Transposition